JohannesSKunz/IsHospitalQuality/README.md

 The crosswalk contains other weighting methods, in our case, as robustness checks.
 First, we calculate quality exposure as the average of all HRRs a county has referral ties to without weighing by how many zip codes in a county belong to an HRR.
 We refer to this as an “equally-weighted” quality exposure.
 Second, the crosswalk file also contains an approach zip-code population-weighted weights (using census population estimates).

-Finally, [Dartmouth-DAC](https://github.com/Dartmouth-DAC/covid-19-hrr-mapping), provides a complementary crosswalk that is similar in many respects but results in more missing values.
-In our application, either crosswalk produces similar results, which is however not guaranteed.
+Finally, [Dartmouth-DAC](https://github.com/Dartmouth-DAC/covid-19-hrr-mapping) provides a complementary crosswalk that is similar in many respects but results in more missing values.
+In our application, either crosswalk produces similar results, but this is not guaranteed.

 ## Example